codeforkjeff/adventofcode2024/README.md

 Day 20 was the first puzzle where a recursive method caused a StackOverflowError when running it on the real input.
 This is yet another limit of trying to do pure FP in Java: it doesn't have [tail call optimization](https://en.wikipedia.org/wiki/Tail_call).

+### 12/26/2024

+Unsurprisingly, I didn't finish AoC by or on Christmas.
+I do think this December's progress has been better than my last attempt in 2018, at least.
+We'll see how long it takes me to wrap this all up.

+Day 23 was one of those problems where I took an entirely different approach in part 2 than part 1.
+Usually when this happens, I "align" the two solutions so they re-use the same code.
+I started to do that after finishing part 2 but the approaches are so algorithmically different that I decided it wasn't worth the energy.